 – Within 6 months of your prior filing outside Canada, to claim priority.

-– Features of shape, configuration, pattern or ornament (or any combination of these) applied to a finished article.
+– Features of shape, configuration, pattern, colour or ornament (or any combination of these) applied to a finished article.

 – Designs applied to a portion of a finished article.